avi9111/GameSheet/README.md

 # GameSheet
-A plugin for Unity Tools
+A plugin for Unity To Manager Data Sheets